yogitasn/DataEngineeringAWS/README.md

 The final table <strong><em>'songplays'</em></strong> fetches the song and artist information from staging_events and staging_songs table.
 The other tables 'user','songs','artists' and 'time' data is also inserted either from staging_events or staging_songs<br>
 Perform following steps to get data into the tables <br>
 <ol>
-Define the schema, drop, create tables, load from s3 and insert them in final tables in sql_queries.py.Execute the following steps
+<li>Define the schema, drop, create tables, load from s3 and insert them in final tables in sql_queries.py.Execute the following steps</li>
 <li>python create_tables.py</li>
     <p>This will drop any existing tables and create the fact and dimension tables</p>
 <li>python etl.py</li>